 - See Regulation V.A.3 for further information on grading as it relates to withdrawal.

-- Any student who is not enrolled for two or more consecutive terms (counting Summer Session) must apply for readmission.
+- Any student who is not enrolled for three or more consecutive terms (counting Summer Session) must apply for readmission.
 This application, with all the pertinent supporting information, must be submitted to the Office of the Registrar before the deadline for the academic term for which readmission is requested.
 Deadlines are listed below.

 Readmission Term Date Fall July 1 Spring December 1 Summer April 1

 - Applications received after these deadlines will not be accepted.

 - Readmission is not guaranteed.
 Schools/Colleges must recommend readmission for any student wishing to return in majors under their jurisdiction.